tam-borine/bookmark_manager/README.md

     As an account holder on the website
     So that I can store my bookmarks
-    I want to be able to add new links
+    I want to be able to add new links with titles.

+    As an account holder on the website
+    So that I can speed up future search of my links
+    I want to be able to tag the links.

+    As an account holder on the website
+    So that I can easily look up links
+    I want to be able to filter links by tags.